 Can Chameleons Eat Wild Crickets?

 Chameleons can eat wild crickets, but it’s not recommended to feed them.
-The cricket themselves don’t contain anything toxin, but the food they eat may contain harmful substances.
+The cricket themselves don’t contain anything toxins, but the food they eat may contain harmful substances.

 In the yard and garden, most people will use chemicals such as pesticides, insecticides, and fertilizers.
 This is to help keep pests away and help the plants grow.
 These chemicals contain harmful substances and are dangerous to chameleons.